Quick Details

 Is tipping expected?

 Thanks for asking!
-Gratuities are never required but are always appreciated if you enjoyed your tour.
-Our guides work hard to provide an engaging and memorable experience!
+Gratuities are never required but are always appreciated.
+Our guides work hard to provide a fun and memorable experience!

 What if it rains?

-Tours run rain or shine, so please dress accordingly.
-In the event of severe weather (such as thunderstorms or extreme heat), we’ll contact you by email and text with any changes or cancellations at least 2 hours before.
+Tours run rain or shine.
+In the case of severe weather (such as thunderstorms or extreme heat), we’ll notify you by email and text at least 2 hours before your tour with any changes or cancellations.

 How can I contact my guide on the day of the tour?